 Media ExperienceNewsweek, Entertainment Weekly, CNN, The Guardian, NY Times, Television, Print, Radio, Online

-Melissa Silverstein is a writer with an extensive expertise in the area of women and Hollywood.
-She is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of…Full Bio Below »
+Melissa Silverstein is a writer and speaker with an extensive expertise in the area of women and Hollywood.
+She is the founder and publisher of Women and Hollywood, one of the most respected sites for issues related to women and film as well as…Full Bio Below »

-Melissa Silverstein is a writer with an extensive expertise in the area of women and Hollywood.
-She is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of pop culture.
-Women and Hollywood educates, advocates, and agitates for gender parity across the entertainment industry.
+Melissa Silverstein is a writer and speaker with an extensive expertise in the area of women and Hollywood.
+She is the founder and publisher of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of pop culture.
+Women and Hollywood educates, advocates, and agitates for gender diversity in Hollywood and the global film industry.
 She is the Artistic Director and co-founder of the Athena Film Festival -- A Celebration of Women and Leadership -- at Barnard College in NYC.
-The fourth annual festival will take place from February 6-9, 2014.
+The 7th annual festival will take place from February 9-12, 2017.

-Melissa recently published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.
+Melissa recently received the Marie C. Wilson Emerging Leader Award from the Ms. Foundation for Women.
+In 2015 she was selected to be a film envoy for the American Film Showcase, the major film diplomacy program of the U.S. Department of State.
+And she published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.

 Follow her on Twitter @melsil.

 WMC SheSource is a 501(c)(3) and relies on foundations and individuals for support.
 We track the number of times journalists contact our experts and use that information in our fundraising.
 Every time you use WMC SheSource to find a source please send us an email and let us know.